Virljay101/Coursera-test-1/README.md

-This is for creating a site
+This is the new site created using the github page